flomesh-io/pipy/CONTRIBUTING.md

 #### Topic

-Topic encompasses the broad aspect of the Pipy that the issue refers to: could be performance, the compiler, the type system, PipyJS, JavaScript API, and quite a large etc.
+Topic encompasses the broad aspect of Pipy that the issue refers to: could be performance, PipyJS, JavaScript API, and quite a large etc.

 #### Status